Building science: HVAC systems

 The mechanical systems, usually a sub-set of the broader Building Services, used to control the temperature, humidity, pressure and other select aspects of the indoor environment are often described as the Heating, Ventilating, and Air-Conditioning (HVAC) systems.
 These systems have grown in complexity and importance (often consuming around 20% of the total budget in commercial buildings) as occupants demand tighter control of conditions, buildings become larger, and enclosures and passive measures became less important as a means of providing comfort.

-Building science includes the analysis of HVAC systems for both physical impacts (heat distribution, air velocities, relative humidities, etc.) and for effect on the comfort of the building's occupants.
-Because occupants' perceived comfort is dependent on factors such as current weather and the type of climate the building is located in, the needs for HVAC systems to provide comfortable conditions will vary across projects.
-In addition, various HVAC control strategies have been implemented and studied to better contribute to occupants' comfort.
+Building science includes the analysis, design and operation of HVAC systems with respect to their physical impacts (e.g., heat distribution, air velocity, relative humidity), their influence on occupant comfort, and their implications for the electric grid.
+Since occupant comfort, HVAC efficiency, and load flexibility needs are influenced by many factors such as current weather conditions, the need for dynamic HVAC operation to deliver comfort in an energy-efficient and grid-interactive manner will vary across projects.
+Various HVAC control strategies have been implemented and studied to better contribute to occupants' comfort, energy efficiency and load flexibility.
 In the U.S., ASHRAE has published standards to help building managers and engineers design and operate the system.
 In the UK, a similar guideline was published by CIBSE.
-Apart from industry practice, advanced control strategies are widely discussed in research as well.
+Apart from industry practice, advanced control strategies (e.g., Model Predictive Control and Reinforcement Learning) are widely discussed in research as well.
 For example, closed-loop feedback control can compare air temperature set-point with sensor measurements; demand response control can help prevent electric power-grid from having peak load by reducing or shifting their usage based on time-varying rate.
 With the improvement from computational performance and machine learning algorithms, model prediction on cooling and heating load with optimal control can further improve occupants comfort by pre-operating the HVAC system.
 It is recognized that advanced control strategies implementation is under the scope of developing Building Automation System (BMS) with integrated smart communication technologies, such as Internet of Things (IoT).
 However, one of the major obstacles identified by practitioners is the scalability of control logics and building data mapping due to the unique nature of building designs.
 It was estimated that due to inadequate interoperability, building industry loses $15.8 billion annually in the U.S. Recent research projects like Haystack and Brick intend to address the problem by utilizing metadata schema, which could provide more accurate and convenient ways of capturing data points and connection hierarchies in building mechanical systems.
 With the support of semantic models, automated configuration can further benefit HVAC control commissioning and software upgrades.